Processing incoming forecast delivery schedules

 - Your requirements for automated checks of forecast delivery schedules are not covered by the SAP standard.

 These seemingly small-scale problems can have serious consequences: If you lack transparency about forecast delivery schedules or don't have all the necessary information in view at all times, you won't be able to respond to problems immediately.
 This means, for example, that you recognize fluctuations in forecast delivery schedules too late and are therefore unable to meet customer orders.
-The result are delivery bottlenecks and missed delivery deadlines.
+The results are delivery bottlenecks and missed delivery deadlines.

 How to optimize inbound processing